SpecFlowOSS/SpecFlow.VS/doc/AssetsAndEvents.md

 * After build (IdeScope.ProjectsBuilt)
 * In case when the first feature file of a project is opened in the editor.
-In this case the DeveroomTagger manually refreshes the project settings (kind changes to SpecFlow Test Project from SpecFlow Lib Project), so that the users should need to make a build.
+In this case the DeveroomTagger manually refreshes the project settings (kind changes to SpecFlow Test Project from SpecFlow Lib Project), so that the users should not need to make a build.
 (The binding registry is also checked.)

 ### Handling Load Errors